MichalOpoka/ecfr/cfr/title-09-Animals-Animal-Products/chapter-III-Food-Safety-Inspection-Service-Department-Agriculture/subchapter-A-Agency-Organization-Terminology-Mandatory-Meat-Poultry-Products-Inspection-Voluntary-Inspection-Certification/part-381-Poultry-Products-Inspection-Regulations/subpart-G-Facilities-Inspection-Overtime-Holiday-Service-Billing-Establishments/section-381.36.md

 (iii) Selectors or “kickouts” shall be installed so the three inspection stations will receive birds on 18-inch centers with no intervening birds to impede inspection.
 The selector must move the bird to the end of the trough for the presenter, inspector, and establishment helper.
 The selectors must be smooth, steady, and consistent in moving the birds parallel and through the inspection station.
 Birds shall be selected and released smoothly to avoid splashing the mirror (paragraph (d)(1)(vii) of this section) and swinging when entering the inspection station.
 Guide bars shall not extend in front of the inspection station mirror to avoid obstructing the inspector's view.

 (iv) Each inspector's station shall have an easily and rapidly adjustable platform, with a minimum of 14 inches of vertical adjustment, which covers the entire length of the station (4 feet) and has a minimum width of 2 feet.
-The platform shall be designed with a 42-inch high rail on the back side and with1/2-inch foot bumpers on both sides and front to allow safe working conditions.
+The platform shall be designed with a 42-inch high rail on the back side and with 1/2-inch foot bumpers on both sides and front to allow safe working conditions.

 (v) Conveyor line stop/start switches shall be located within easy reach of each inspector.